tgen/snpSniffer/README.md

 	Graphs are created in triplicate to filter for number of possible matches 100 and 50 should be considered high confidence
 		20 are often still valuable but can have false positives

+### UPDATE NOTES:

+20190611 - Substituted ad-hoc array dimension generation for previously, hard-coded values.
+You can view the original source for the .jar in the src directory on GitHub.
+Please note that the source was decompiled using Procyon decompiler, as original .java files were not immediately available.
+New source files have the internal V6-modified file name suffix; however, due to not wanting to tool with re-writing the wrapper, I have left the .jar as V5.
+Much thanks to the Procyon team.
+Special thanks to Dr. Nieves Perdigones for her assistance in helping to build out a tool .ini for the canine model.
+Thank you also to Natalia Briones for her assistance in configuration and troubleshooting.
+End update notes 20190611